anjalig18/e-commerce/README.md

 •price (INT): Price of the product.

-quantityStock (INT): Quantity of the product in stock.
+•quantityStock (INT): Quantity of the product in stock.

 **2.CustomerData**